scala/scala-lang/blog/_posts/2022-08-05-long-term-compatibility-plans.md

 Finally, we have agreed that the best course of action would be to split Scala development into two lines, called *Scala LTS* and *Scala Next*.
 Both would live as separate branches in the compiler repository.
 Both will have separate but possibly synchronized releases.
 Porting changes from one to the other should be easy and common.

 Scala Next will be the line on which the language development is taking place.
-It will receive frequent minor updates, and all experimental language features will live here.
+It will receive frequent minor updates, and all experimental language features will live there.

 Scala LTS, on the other hand, will be the stable long-term support line.
-One LTS will only receive patch updates which means that all releases of the same LTS line will be forward and backward compatible in terms of output.
+An LTS version will only receive patch updates, which means that all releases of the same LTS line will be forward and backward compatible in terms of output.
 The only changes between releases will be bug fixes, non-language changes (doctool, semanticDB, reporting), and minor quality-of-life enhancements (only if we are sure we are not breaking any compatibility guarantees).
 After more than two years, we may decide to nominate one of the releases from the Next line as the new LTS.
 After that, we guarantee that the compiler team will support the previous LTS for at least one additional year.
 That means the support time for each LTS release is at least three years.

 We think this will allow projects to retain a more conservative approach to updating the compiler versions and still receive the bug fixes and some improvements.